Dear reader of ADxS.org, please excuse the disruption.

 • Note the problems of serotonin reuptake inhibitors in ADHD-I.

-• For ADHD with bipolar disorder:
+• In ADHD with bipolar Disorder:

 4.2.
 Medication review